 - Turn off your technology, so that you are truly engaged.

 Be open to spontaneous ideas that have the potential to become traditions.
-My friend Kendra just published a lovely post about a new family tradition she created to celebrate the first snow forecast.
+My friend created a new family tradition to celebrate the first snow forecast.
 What a great idea!

 There are no rules!

-Remember there are no rules and there is no right or wrong way to do this (my family’s strange meal time tradition is proof of this).
-So let’s get creative and make it happen!
-Here are a few suggestions.
+Remember there are no rules and there is no right or wrong way to do this (my family’s strange mealtime tradition is proof of this).
+So, let’s get creative and make it happen!